bluerocktel/php-sdk/README.md

 Learn more about DTO and their features on the [Saloon documentation](https://docs.saloon.dev/the-basics/data-transfer-objects).

-The create/update/delete routes will often ask for a DTO as a parameter :
+The create/update/delete routes will often ask for a DTO as first parameter :

 ```php
 use BlueRockTEL\SDK\Entities\Prospect;